marcoagpinto/aoo-mozilla-en-dict/README.md

 I always keep a note of the most recent version released for Mozilla and AOO on the official Proofing Tool GUI site: http://marcoagpinto.cidadevirtual.pt/proofingtoolgui.html

+Each folder has:
+- .AFF
+- .DIC
+- README
+- full wordlist for people to see

+Just right-click over a file and select to save it.

 Licences for the wordlists:
 - en_CA (Kevin Atkinson) - BSD/MIT-Like
 - en_GB (Marco A.G.Pinto) - LGPL